 These Spinach tarts were inspired by one of the most famous Greek dishes, spanakopita.
 We love this flaky pastry crammed with spinach and feta.
 Enjoy my quick and easy version with healthy and nutritious salmon.

 Adding butter to olive oil when heating will slow down the smoke point, and add an extra buttery flavour.

 Check out your local Mediterranean grocers for authentic feta imported from Greece.

 Go crazy with the spinach if you are not a big fan of dandelion greens.

 To make this a canna-cooking recipe, you can drizzle cannabis oil (like you would truffle oil) just before service.
 Remember to follow dosage directions properly – start slow and go low.

 - 10 ounces cubed salmon, sprinkle with salt and pepper to taste, drizzled with Greek Olive oil and set aside.

 - 1 tablespoon Greek extra virgin olive oil and 1 teaspoon butter.

-- 1 bundle dandelions greens, washed, chopped and drained
+- 1 bundle dandelions greens, washed, cut up and drained

 - ½ cup finely diced onions